Review: Shargeek's 35-Watt Retro Charger Brings Power and Fun Design

 Reviewing the Shargeek Retro 35-Watt GaN Charger

-Shargeek knowns charging.
-The founder of the company has an M.S. in Electronic and Computer from Cornell University, and the team is composed of “crazy digital geeks” that are constantly on the hunt to provide users with the fastest and most efficient charging.
+Shargeek knows charging.
+The founder of the company has an M.S. in Electronics and Computing from Cornell University, and the team is composed of “crazy digital geeks” that are constantly on the hunt to provide users with the fastest and most efficient charging.

 When it comes to the Retro 35-watt GaN charger, this cute little device is more than just a design.
 While the retro-look of a classic Macintosh delivers a seemingly endless nostalgia-trip, the charger itself certainly is no slouch.